Brent' Septic Service has been established for over 35 years. We are the McDonald family.

-We work together as a team.
+We work together as a team and have been in business since 2004.
 We are licensed in Minnesota and Wisconsin and keep up with all legal aspects of operation to comply with all federal and local standards.

 TIPS FOR MAINTAINING A HAPPY AND HEALTHY SEPTIC TANK: